 - Reading code and documentation is ineffective - You can't purely read your way towards a good understanding of a codebase; it will get you 10-15% of the way tops.
 Software is fundamentally about doing - The actual learning begins when you jump in and start playing with the code.
 On top of all this, it's much better to get a high-level understanding of the codebase by asking your teammates for it instead of trying to infer it yourself from raw reading.

 This clip is from our masterclass on how to succeed at a new team or company as a software engineer.
-Click here to watch the full thing.
+You can watch it here: [Masterclass] How To Succeed At A New Team Or Company As A Software Engineer

 So now that you know how NOT to learn a codebase, here's some resources on how to actually learn a codebase: